 Future Editions of FlagMath

-As the whole of 2018 will be spent marketing the eight editions of FlagMath and FlagMath junior, it is planned to wait until 2019 before releasing the next two editions of FlagMath:
+As the whole of 2020 will continue to be spent marketing the eight editions of FlagMath and FlagMath junior, it is planned to wait until 2021 before releasing the next two editions of FlagMath:

 5. Fraction of an Amount